ImNotDarren/CarPricePrediction/README.md

 4. Breaking down drivetrain into 2-wheel-drive and 4-wheel-drive

-Models
+**Models**

 The first linear regression model has a huge overfitting problem.
 The train $R^2$ value is usually around 0.94 while the test $R^2$ value is around 0.70 to 0.80.
-Then I applied the lasso regression model which solves the overfitting problem quite well.
-Now the train
-$R^2$ value and test $R^2$ value are both around 0.934.
+Then I tuned the lasso regression model which solves the overfitting problem quite well.
+Lasso excluded lots of features including is_gas, age, engine_L and many car makes.
+Now the train $R^2$ value and test $R^2$ value are both around 0.934.

+**Model Evaluation**

+The entire training dataset of 1193 records was split into 80/20 train vs. holdout, and all scores reported below were validated from both train dataset and test dataset.

 ## <a name="link-part-5">Tools</a>